-In this chapter we get you set up and running with the twinetverse, namely the package installation and setting up rtweet to fetch tweets.
+In this chapter we get you set up and running with the twinetverse, namely installing the packages and setting up rtweet to fetch tweets.

-In the book we don’t explicitly load the package and assume you have it loaded in your environment.
+In the book we don’t explicitly load the package and assume you have it loaded in your environment (snippet below).

 4.2 Setup rtweet